-Lead roles in films include the Golden Bear nominated and FIPRESCI prize winning ‘Distant Lights’, directed by Hans-Christian Schmid (Germany, 2003), ‘Undocument’ (UK, 2016), a four-part feature by Kyla Simone Bruce and ‘Der Pfarrer und das Mädchen’ (ZDF Germany, 2015), directed by Maris Pfeiffer.
+Lead roles in films include the Golden Bear nominated and FIPRESCI prize winning ‘Distant Lights’, directed by Hans-Christian Schmid (Germany, 2003); ‘Undocument’ (UK/Iran/Jordan, 2016), a four-part feature by Kyla Simone Bruce and Amin Bakshian; ‘Der Pfarrer und das Mädchen’ (ZDF Germany, 2015), directed by Maris Pfeiffer.
 Other film appearances include a supporting role in ‘Avengers: Age of Ultron’ (USA, 2015), a feature film directed by Joss Whedon and ‘Die of Love’ (Iran 2006), directed by Bijan Birang, a role for which she learnt to speak Persian.

-Television appearances include the role of Olenka in the BAFTA winning drama series ‘The Street’ (BBC, 2009, UK), written by Jimmy McGovern and directed by David Blair; Bibi Saparova in ‘Spooks’ (BBC, 2009) by Alrick Riley; Mela in ‘The English Class’ (RTE, 2007, Ireland), directed by Phillip Kampff; Danuta in ‘Trivia’ (RTE, 2011) by Tom Hall; Ania Green in ‘Holby City’ (BBC, 2010) by Reza Moradi; Mira Ziemska in ‘Lekarze’ (TVN, 2013, Poland), Milena Kintrup in a German-Austrian-Swiss film series ‘Tatort: Das Wunder von Wolbeck’ (ZDF, 2012), directed by Matthias Tiefenbacher, Kasia in ‘Line of Duty’ (BBC, 2014), directed by Daniel Nettheim and Katrin in ‘DCI Banks’ (ITV, 2015, UK), directed by David Richards; Natascha Karpenko in a German television movie ‘Ein Starkes Team: Tödliche Botschaft‘ (ZDF, 2016), directed by Maris Pfeiffer, and as Maya in a mini series ‘The A Word‘ (BBC, 2016), written by Peter Bowker and directed by Peter Cattaneo and Dominic Leclerc; Regina Meissner in ‘Die Kanzlei‘ (ARD, 2018), directed by Maris Pfeiffer and Dobroslawa in ‘Sick of It‘ (Sky 1, 2018), directed by Richard Yee.
+Television appearances include the role of Olenka in the BAFTA winning drama series ‘The Street’ (BBC, 2009), written by Jimmy McGovern and directed by David Blair; Bibi Saparova in ‘Spooks’ (BBC, 2009) by Alrick Riley; Mela in ‘The English Class’ (RTE, 2007); Danuta in ‘Trivia’ (RTE, 2011); Ania Green in ‘Holby City’ (BBC, 2010); Mira Ziemska in ‘Lekarze’ (TVN, 2013, Poland); Milena Kintrup in a German-Austrian-Swiss film series ‘Tatort: Das Wunder von Wolbeck’ (ZDF, 2012), directed by Matthias Tiefenbacher; Kasia in ‘Line of Duty’ (BBC, 2014), directed by Daniel Nettheim; Katrin in ‘DCI Banks’ (ITV, 2015), directed by David Richards; Natascha Karpenko in a German television movie ‘Ein Starkes Team: Tödliche Botschaft‘ (ZDF, 2016), directed by Maris Pfeiffer, and as Maya in a mini series ‘The A Word‘ (BBC, 2016), written by Peter Bowker and directed by Peter Cattaneo and Dominic Leclerc; Regina Meissner in ‘Die Kanzlei‘ (ARD, 2018), directed by Maris Pfeiffer and Dobroslawa in ‘Sick of It‘ (Sky 1, 2018), directed by Richard Yee.